How many citations are needed to get the EB-1 Green Card

 Do you want to apply for an EB-1 green card but do not have enough citations?
 You can use our packages to increase your citations and h-index quickly for the EB-1 visa/green card.

-❓ Frequently Asked Questions about Citations needed for EB-1 Green Card
+❓ Frequently Asked Questions about High Citation for EB-1 Green Card

 Is there a "magic number" of citations required for EB-1 approval?